|

 | Daphne odora |

 Not (alas!) in my garden: my good friend Ross Breyfogle has not one but TWO robust specimens in his private garden near DBG.
-I photographed these a week ago, and hope they'll be open tomorrow when I drive by.
-He got those and I got a rooted cutting from Rod Haenni's wonderful garden where this supposedly tender shrub thrived for years.
+I photographed these a week ago, and hope they'll be open tomorrow when I drive by to visit.
+He got those and I got a rooted cuttings from Rod Haenni's wonderful garden where this supposedly tender shrub thrived for years.
 Mine is perhaps 4" tall--no buds.
 But it's made it through two vicious winters.
 Obviously it likes Ross' clay loam better than my lean sand!

-And there was much more: Viburnum farreri 'Nanum' is devilishly hard to photograph: it has hundreds of little pink pom poms that waft everywhere depending on the time of day and wind.
-Cyclamen, crocuses.
+And there was much more: Viburnum farreri 'Nanum' is devilishly hard to photograph: it has hundreds of little pink pom poms that waft heavenly fragrance everywhere depending on the time of day and wind.
+Cyclamen coum, crocuses.
 Erica carnea and 3 species (and many forms) of Galanthus are blooming too.
-And a whole cavalcade of blossom is about to burst Namaqualand and then to us!
+And a whole cavalcade of blossom is about to burst if things don't cool off a tad!
+For once I'm joining the skiers and praying for snow and cold weather!